cepdnaclk/e19-co227-Automatic-IC-Testing-Application/README.md

 ## Schematics and Diagrams

-The main model consists of a KEYPAD, TESTING modules, LCD, SEVEN SEGMENT, and a DUT.
+The primary model consists of a KEYPAD, TESTING modules, LCD, SEVEN SEGMENT, and a DUT.
 Those modules are connected with each other in the following format.
-The DELAY TESTING module is a extra module and it will be implemented in a later step.
+The DELAY TESTING module is an extra module and it will be implemented in a later step.

 ![IC Tester Design Structure](https://github.com/cepdnaclk/e19-co227-Automatic-IC-Testing-Application-Using-FPGA/assets/78247019/5419e397-d831-40bb-a5a2-6d574031d537)